Our Impact

 With human-elephant conflict on the rise, peaceful coexistence with wildlife is a mounting priority.
 More than a decade ago, STE discovered elephants avoid angry bees.

-This is now used as a practical technique to mitigate conflict - placing bee-hive fences around subsistence farms - offering a simple, eco-friendly way to protect crops from elephants, enhance pollination services, and even double the income of farmers.
-It's a win-win of positive impact all-round, replicated since in other African countries and in Asia.
+This is now used as a practical technique to mitigate conflict with elephants in Africa and parts of Asia - placing bee-hive fences around subsistence farms - for a simple, eco-friendly way to protect crops from elephants, enhance pollination services, and even double the income of farmers.
+It's a win-win all-round, amplified if combined with other techniques.

 Our Impact Partner